clojuredocs/guides/articles/ecosystem/libraries_directory.md

 Standard streams I/O is covered by the JDK and commonly used via `clojure.java.io` functions.

-  * clojure.java.shell: Conveniently launch a sub-process providing its stdin and collecting its stdout.
+  * clojure.java.shell (part of Clojure distribution): Conveniently launch a sub-process providing its stdin and collecting its stdout.

   * [conch](https://clojars.org/conch): for shelling out to external programs.